IAHispano/Applio-Bot/README.md

 ## License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software as long as you adhere to the terms outlined in the [LICENSE.md](./LICENSE) file.
+Feel free to use, modify, and distribute this software as long as you adhere to the terms outlined in the [LICENSE.md](./LICENSE) file.